 To get the highest benefit level for the above hearing services, members can call Hearing Services Customer Service to choose an in-network audiologist and arrange for a hearing exam.
-The audiologist will assist members with choices of hearing aids available to Plan members by the hearing services vendor through an in-network hearing instrument provider.
-Members can also use other in-network providers.
+The

 Cochlear implants are covered when medically necessary and prior authorized.
 Benefits include programming and reprogramming of the implant, and repair or replacement parts when medically necessary and not covered by warranty.